devarops/RepRes_Blog/make.md

 [GNU Make](https://en.wikipedia.org/wiki/Make_(software)) turns the production of your manuscript into a trivial task by managing your workflow.
 After you have described the components of your research and their dependencies, Make uses a single instruction to generate the necessary statistical analysis, graphs, and tables.
-Then, Make integrates these into your manuscript.
+Make then integrates these into your manuscript.
 This automation is essential for reproducible research and effective collaboration.

 Each time that the data or source code changes, the manuscript must be updated to incorporate the new results.